-His efforts over the past three seasons with the Hokies have shown from an offensive standpoint and can certainly be seen on the national level.
+His efforts over the past four seasons with the Hokies have shown from an offensive standpoint and can certainly be seen on the national level.
 Most notably, Tech had two players – Andrew Rash (2011) and Tyler Horan (2012, who finished second) – compete in the TD Ameritrade College Home Run Derby.

 In 2011, the offensive numbers included finishing nationally in the top 10 in six categories, fourth in doubles per game (2.4), triples per game (0.51) and overall triples (28) – which also set the school single season record.
 The Hokies were fifth in home runs per game (1.09) and slugging percentage (.485).
 They were also in the top 40 in overall doubles (14th, 132) and scoring (38th, 6.7 runs per game).